 5) Secure the licensing needed to initiate human clinical trials.

 Cambridge Institute for Medical Research

-We have recently discovered some clues that point to their role in sorting proteins away from the pathway that leads to the lysosome, which we believe would abrogate the damaging accumulation of material in lysosomes.
-However, we still have a long way to go to understanding the precise function or functions of AP-5, SPG11 and SPG15.
+There have recently been discovered some clues that point to their role in sorting proteins away from the pathway that leads to the lysosome, which Dr Hirst believes would abrogate the damaging accumulation of material in lysosomes.
+However, there is still a long way to go to understanding the precise function or functions of AP-5, SPG11 and SPG15.